lichti/whats-sandbox/README.md

-# whats-sandbox
+# Whatsapp Sandbox

-Whatsapp Sandbox - Playing with whatsapp protocol - Coming soon...
+Playing with whatsapp protocol - Coming soon...

+I'm still thinking about whether or not I should release this...

+What do you think?
+Do you want?